layumi/MORE2025/README.md

 * Workshop Dates: 28-29 Apr, 2025

 Please note: The submission deadline is at 11:59 p.m. of the stated deadline date [Anywhere on Earth](https://time.is/Anywhere_on_Earth)

+## Challenge Overview
+We also provide a challenging text-based person anomaly search dataset, called PAB, and the workshop audience may consider to participate the competition.
+The motivation is to locating the pedestrian of interest engaged in either normal or anomaly actions that we usually face an extremely large person image pool.
+In particular, PAB is a large-scale image-text Pedestrian Anomaly Behavior (PAB) benchmark, featuring a broad spectrum of actions, e.g., running, performing, playing soccer, and the corresponding anomalies, e.g., lying, being hit, and falling of the same identity.
+We will release PAB on our website, and make a public leader board.
+The training set of PAB comprises 1,013,605 synthesized image-text pairs of both normalities and anomalies, while the test set includes 1,978 real-world image-text pairs.
+In our primary evaluation, text-based person anomaly search is challenging and demands a finer-grained understanding of both the pedestrian’s appearance and behavior.
+Our baseline model achieves 69.92% Recall@1, 95.60% Recall@5, and 97.32% Recall@10 accuracy.
+We hope more audiences can be involved to solve this challenge, and may also consider the efficiency problem against a large candidate pool.

+Check challenge details at https://arxiv.org/pdf/2411.17776

+The challenge dataset contains two part.

+- The basic dataset (training set) can be download from Onedrive.

+- The name-masked test-PAB dataset (query & gallery) can be downloaded from the same Onedrive.

+The submission example can be found at Baseline Submission.
+Please zip it as ``answer.zip'' to submit the result.

+Please return the top-10 person image names.
+For example, the first query index is ``LJBPICLSHG7YHW5''.
+Therefore, the first line of returned result in ``answer.txt'' should be the format as follows from Rank-1 to Rank-10:

 ### Tips: